 Current representation of the NNP in County Committees is poor, and in some cases KWS officers who work outside the park, in Kajiado and Machakos, articulate NNP issues.
-This action aims to ensure that NNP issues are well articulated at County committee meetings.
+This action aims to ensure that NNP issues are well articulated at County committee meetings as well as ensuring that wildlife conservation as a land use is provided for in the county spatial plans.
 Towards this, the NNP Senior Warden will attend Nairobi County meetings whereas the County Wardens of Machakos and Kajiado will represent NNP at the county meetings.
 However, the two County Wardens will be briefed on the issues to be brought to the attention of each committee.